lzkelley/bkup_rpimage/README.md

 * -d deletes the SD Image after successful compression
 * -f forces overwrite of 'sdimage'.gz if it exists
 * -L logfile writes rsync log to 'logfile'
-* -i sdcard specifies the SD Card location (default: /dev/mmcblk0)
+* -s define the size of the image file

 ### Examples: